Białowieża National Park: Features

 The headquarters are located at the Białowieża village in the Museum of Nature and Forest of the Białowieża National Park (pictured).
 The museum complex, built in the 1960s, occupies the place of the former palace of Polish King Augustus III, which was destroyed by the Soviet Army in July 1944.
 Above the roof of the museum, there is an observation tower available for tourists during the opening hours.
 The exhibition presents the local species of plants and animals shown through displays, but also through multimedia exhibits with the use of lighting and sound.
 Almost all living species in the region can be heard in audio recordings.
 Guides in foreign languages are available for an additional fee.

 In almost every room of the museum, there are computers with information on the subject in different languages.
 However, the tour guides are also likely to repeat the same information for their listeners.
 All exhibits in the museum have been prepared professionally by scientists, with the general public in mind, and therefore are recommended for visitors of all ages.

 At the turn of the 20th century during the Russian Partition of Poland a Palace Park (Park Pałacowy) was founded around the so-called Tsar's Palace in Białowieża.
 At the park, is a historic manor house from 1845 that has been refurbished.
-At present, it serves as the Centre for Nature Education.
+At present, it is the Centre for Nature Education.